moorelabvanderbilt/moorelabwiki/co-2-system.md

 ### Quick-release fittings
 The quick-release fittings are the ones with the little plastic ring around the tube.
 These are the ones on the tank side, connecting all the red tubing.

-To remove these, press and hold the plastic ring down onto the metal fitting.
+To remove the tube, press and hold the plastic ring down onto the metal fitting.
+While holding it down, pull the tube out with the other hand.
+It may stick a little, but that's normal.

+To reattach the tube, just insert the tube into the fitting and press firmly in.
+It should go about 1/2-inch into the fitting.

+### Regular fittings
+The regular fittings are the ones that look like a threaded metal cone, and the tube just fits over the end of the cone part.

+To remove, just pull until it comes off.
+These can be pretty tough to remove.
+If it seems like it's going to be too much trouble to get it off, cut a slit in the tubing against the fitting with a razor blade until the tubing can be removed easily.

+To reattach, push the tubing onto the fitting.
+If the tubing is too brittle to fit over the fitting, replace the tubing.

 ## Replacing parts